SezSahin/AcmeCorporation/README.md

 ### 1. Updating The Database

 Your first step after downloading, unzipping and loading the solution, should be to open up the `Package Manager Console` in Visual Studio and make sure that `AcmeCorporationAPI` is selected as the 'Default project', if not, you should select it.
-<br>When you have made sure that the right project is chosen, you should write in 'Update-Database' and let the seed create the products.
+<br>When you have made sure that the right project is chosen, you should write in *Update-Database* and let the seed create the products.
 <br>**You should now be able to run the API.**

 ### 2. Installing package.json